samlexrod/airbnb_ml/README.md

 This projects focuses on the prediction of listing prices over a date period.
 The data comes from Kaggle.com.
 There are 2 different datasets analyzed here: [Boston](https://www.kaggle.com/airbnb/boston) and [Seattle](https://www.kaggle.com/airbnb/seattle/data).

+Make sure the data is located inside a data folder named "data".
+There is no need to unzip the files since the helper file takes care of it.

 ## Context
 This datasets describes the listing activity of homestays in Boston, MA and Seattle, WA.